What Are Long-Term Goals? Examples and How to Set Them

 Join the successful people creating, sticking to, and exceeding their goals.
 Our SMART Goals planning sheet breaks down the structure you need to replicate that success for yourself!

-You may be here researching the topic because someone asked you to create and plan long-term goals, either as part of a job requirement, school assignment or otherwise.
-Before you even begin to really dive into long-term goals, make sure you understand what the time frame is that you’re supposed to be working with.
+Before you even begin to really dive into long-term goals, make sure you understand the time frame that you are supposed to be working with.
 From there, explore the type of goals and subgoals you need to create, ways you can benchmark progress, and who might be necessary to help you achieve those goals.

-Long-term goals, however, are the bigger goals you want for the future that take notably longer to achieve because they’re significantly loftier and more complex.
+It’s important to understand that long-term goals are the bigger goals you want for the future, which naturally take notably longer to achieve because they are significantly loftier and more complex.
 To effectively achieve them, long-term goals require:

 • Hard work